VegaMario/QuantumSudokuSolver/README.md

 ### if solving:
 You have to specify which QUBO generator you want to use.
 Complex QUBO includes a graph coloring application in the equations, and simple QUBO does not.

-Then you must specify if you want to make a plot or not.
-1 for yes, 0 for no.
+Then you must specify if you want to make a plot (1 for yes, 0 for no) and the number of samples.

-        QUBO Type (complex or simple): complex
+        QUBO Type?
+(1 for complex, 0 for simple): 1
         Make Plot?
-(1 or 0): 1
+(1 for yes, 0 for no): 1
+        How many samples?: 5

 ### if generating:
 Just specify the number of blanks you want the puzzle to have.
 It tells you the maximum number of blanks the puzzle can have, so don't go over that number.